oliviergimenez/bayesian-stats-with-R/README.md

 + Add something on equivalence w/ MLE: say binomial lik $Bin(n,k)$ and beta prior $Beta(a,b)$ then posterior is beta $Beta(a+k, b+n-k)$; posterior mean is $(a+k)/(a+b+n)$ which can be written $(1-w)(a/a+b) + w k/n$.
 Posterior mean is weighted average of prior mean and MLE.
 When sample size is big, $n$ tends to infinity and posterior mean tends to MLE, whatever the prior.
 Same reasoning with variance shows that Bayes gives reasonable results, even w/ small sample size

++ ~~Debug GLMM practical~~

++ ~~Add a plot with several lines from posterior distribution of regression parameters to a plot of mean response function of a covariate; then get the credible interval on the prediction~~

 + ~~Make code/outputs fit in slides~~